 Mold and mildew spores are virtually everywhere, but they grow only when conditions are favorable, and they are right at home inside your kitchen drain.
-You can't see inside the drain, but you can recognize the presence of mold by a musty odor, and the result could be respiratory problems and allergic reactions.
-Killing mold in the drain and keeping it away isn't difficult, even if you have a garbage disposal,
+You may not be able to see mold in sink drains, or you may be able to catch a glimpse of black slime in sink drains by using a flashlight.
+Even if you can't see it, you can recognize mold by detecting a musty odor, and the result could be respiratory problems and allergic reactions.
+Killing mold in sink drains and keeping it away isn't difficult, even if you have a garbage disposal,

 Natural Cleaning Alternatives